qualcomm-linux/build-guide/topic/k2c-qli-build-ga/introduction.rst

 Qualcomm recommends that you read the `Qualcomm Linux Yocto Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70018-27>`__ before starting your build.

-Users can do any of the following:
+You can do any of the following:

 - Download prebuilt images and flash the software
 - Sync, build, and flash the software